adamhatton/pp1-wedding-band/docs/testing/testing-info.md

 - All external links work, go to the correct page, and open in a new tab
 - The styles on :hover pseudo-classes work
 - The video on "The Band" page operates as intended (i.e. no auto-play, controls work)
-- The styles on the contact form :focus psuedo-class work
+- The styles on the contact form :focus pseudo-class work
 - The contact form fields accept input
 - The submit button does not work unless all required fields are populated
 - Responsive elements are activated at the relevant breakpoints